The conversation about Wealthy Affiliate

 Then just before the final hours of the free trial ended I caught on to that discount for the first month, of premium membership.
 I’ve never looked back since.
 I’m so very happy that I was introduced to, and could learn so much about Wealthy Affiliate even before I considered joining.
 The only thing I regret is the fact that I didn’t hear about it before I did.

 But it’s all good.
 Nothing happens before the time, as they say.

 Right now as I’m writing this there’s a challenge going on over at WA.
 It’s causing quite a stir among WA members too.
 The aim of this challenge is to motivate members to achieve even greater success in their online businesses than they currently enjoy.

-With the additional reward of a free, all expenses paid trip to the WA Las Vegas Super Affiliates Conference in January 2020 for those who make the cut.
+With the additional reward of a free, all expenses paid trip to the WA Las Vegas Super Affiliates Conference in January each year for those who make the cut.

 Read about the best SEO keywords tool.
 Available for free only to the Wealthy Affiliate membership.